nkmjm/fMRI_Narrative_movie/README.md

 - Data is available from [OpenNeuro](url).
 - In the demonstrations, subdirectories under "derivative" are used.
 ### Path management and configuration updates
-- To set the root directory of the data, specify the root directory as "dir: derivative:" in the config file ("config__drama_data.yaml") under the "util."
+- To set the root directory of the data, specify the root directory as "dir: derivative:" in the config file ("config__drama_data.yaml") under the "util" directory.
 - To visualize data on the flattened cortical map, set the pycortex filestore database directory according to the instructions at https://gallantlab.org/pycortex/auto_examples/quickstart/show_config.html.

 ## Environment setup